Voting by post or proxy

 If you want to have your ballot paper sent to you in the post, you will need to apply to vote by post.

-Please complete an application form and send it to the Electoral Registration Office.
+Please complete an application form [PDF, 0.1MB] and send it to the Electoral Registration Office.
 See below for information about how to return your application form.

-The deadline to apply to vote by post or amend an existing postal vote is 5pm on 26 November.
+The deadline to apply to vote by post or amend an existing postal vote is 5pm 11 working days before polling day.

 Anyone can apply for a postal vote, and you can choose to have it on a permanent basis or for a specific election/referendum.